 Alternatives to Suboxone Treatment in Pittsburg, KS

-Suboxone is only one of a number of treatment options for those addicted to opioids.
-There are alternative medication assisted treatments that have historically been used in Pittsburg, KS for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of a multitude of treatment options for opioid addiction.
+There are alternative medication assisted treatments that have historically been used in Pittsburg, KSfor opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, only methadone clinics can administer methadone.
-For struggling addicts who are motivated to find recovery and who have a supportive home environment or who live in a sober house, these MAT options could be right for you.
+For individuals who are motivated to find recovery and who have access to a safe and supportive living environment, these MAT options might work for you.

 There are contraindications for the use of Suboxone for opioid addiction treatment.
 These include, but are not limited to:

-Addicts who are not a good candidate for Suboxone treatment, unmedicated detox may be the best alternative option.
-Addicts who plan to abstain from heroin use, or any other opioid, can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly advised to get admitted to a Kansas opioid detox center that can provide continuous care and monitoring.
+For individuals who are not a solid candidate for Suboxone treatment, unmedicated detox may be the only alternative option.
+For individuals who plan to abstain from heroin use, or any other opioid, can expect severe flu-like withdrawal symptoms and severe cravings.
+It is highly advised to contact a Pittsburg, KSopioid detox facility that can provide continuous care and monitoring.